 Wander the labyrinthine streets of the compact old town and pay a visit to the medieval Schloss Hohenlupfen before enjoying some authentic local cuisine at one of the nearby restaurants.

-After a filling breakfast, walk through forest to return to the impressive Wutach gorge.
+After a filling breakfast, walk through the forest to return to the impressive Wutach gorge.
 The path stays close to the river for the most part, but there are some sections that require a short, steep climb over rocky outcrops.

-Start the day with a short transfer back to Schattenmühle, to pick up where you finished yesterday.
+Start the day with a bus ride back to Schattenmühle, to pick up where you finished yesterday.
 The terrain is particularly undulating today, and your legs may feel the strain!
 Luckily there are plenty of picturesque places to stop and rest, for example, the ’Räubeschlössle’, a huge rock canyon.
 Enjoy the view deep into the deep narrow gorge before crossing the Wutach river one last time by way of a wooden bridge.
 From here, the trail winds its way through the Haslachschlacht gorge to Fischbach.
-Alternatively you may be staying in Schluchsee, you can catch a bus (8 minutes) or if you are still feeling energetic, you can walk the 4km.
+Alternatively, you may be staying in Schluchsee, you can catch a bus (8 minutes) or if you are still feeling energetic, you can walk the 4km.

 Walk 1: Schattenmühle to Fischbach, 19.3km, 5.5 Hours Ascent/Descent: 716m/338m

 Walk 2: Fischbach to Schluchsee, 4.3km, 1.5 Hours Ascent/Descent: 74m/161m